guidanoli/lupa-from-lua/README.md

 assert(apply(function(n) return n+1 end, 10) == 11)
 ```

-For a better understanding of the interface between Lua and Python, we invite you to head to the [Lupa] repository.
+For a better understanding of the interface between Lua and Python, we invite you to head to our [Lupa fork].

 ## Dependencies